NicolausFeldtmann/quizly_backend/README.md

     ```

 5.  **Environment setup**
-    Create a `.env` file in the project root based on a potential Use coand `cp .env.example .env` to create `.env` file from template.
+    Create a `.env` file in the project root based on a potential Use comand `cp .env.example .env` to create `.env` file from template.
     ```bash
     cp .env.example .env # If .env.example existed, otherwise create manually
     ```